 What you need

-• A minimal WebGPU demo project
+• A minimal WebGPU demo project, even if it is currently broken.

 Step 1: Confirm the adapter and device